gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 * BRS: Bit Rate Switch.
 This bit is used to indicate that the data phase of the frame will be transmitted at a higher bitrate than the arbitration phase.

+## TTCAN

+TTCAN (_Time-Triggered CAN_) is a protocol based of the classic CAN protocol.
+Instead of any node being able to attempt to send a message at any time, messages are sent at specific times.
+This allows for a more deterministic and predictable message delivery times, especially under heavy loads[^infineon-ttcan-getting-started].

+TTCAN uses the same physical layer as classical CAN (i.e. the wires and transceivers do not need to change)[^infineon-ttcan-getting-started].
+However, the CAN controller needs to be changed to add support for TTCAN.

+A node is assigned as the Time Master (TM).
+It transmits a synchronization message at regular intervals.
+The sync point is taken to be the sampling point of the start-of-frame (SOF) bit of this synchronization message.
+All other nodes used this message to calculate their time slots (when they are allowed to send messages)[^kvaser-ttcan-explained].

+### Microcontroller Support

+Infineon's MultiCAN supports TTCAN.

 ## Further Reading

 If you are looking for help interfacing with SocketCAN from the Linux command-line, see the [How To Use SocketCAN With The Command-Line In Linux page](/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux/).